Nils-nonline/deep-learning/README.md

 # Deep Learning

-An implementation for inference and training of multilayer perceptron models.
+A from-scratch python implementation for inference and training of multilayer perceptron models.